Franco-Tahitian War

-The Franco-Tahitian War (Guerre franco-tahitienne) or French–Tahitian War (1844–1847) was a conflict between the Kingdom of the French and the Kingdom of Tahiti and its allies in the South Pacific archipelago of the Society Islands in modern-day French Polynesia.
+The Franco-Tahitian War (Guerre franco-tahitienne) or French–Tahitian War (1844–1847) was a conflict between the Kingdom of France and the Kingdom of Tahiti and its allies in the South Pacific archipelago of the Society Islands in modern-day French Polynesia.

-Tahiti was converted to Protestant Christianity by the London Missionary Society (LMS) in the early 19th century with the patronage of the Pōmare Dynasty.
+Tahiti was converted to Protestant Christianity by the London Missionary Society (LMS) in the early 19th century with the patronage of the Pōmare dynasty.
 Influenced by British missionary George Pritchard, Queen Pōmare IV expelled French Catholic missionaries from her kingdom in 1836 and incurred the ire of France.
 Between 1838 and 1842, French naval commander Abel Aubert du Petit-Thouars responded to French complaints of mistreatment and forced the queen and the Tahitian chiefs to sign over Tahiti as a protectorate.
-Pritchard and Pōmare IV attempted to resist French rule and to convince the British to intervene in favor of the Tahitian.
+Pritchard and Pōmare IV attempted to resist French rule and to convince the British to intervene in favor of the Tahitians.
 These efforts were unsuccessful and led to the imprisonment of Pritchard and the deposition and voluntary exile of Pōmare IV to her relatives in neighboring Raiatea.

 From 1844 to 1847, the French fought Tahitian forces on the main island of Tahiti.
-The technologically inferior Tahitians were no match for the French marines in the field and so relied on their superior knowledge of the island's mountainous interior to wage guerilla warfare.
+The technologically inferior Tahitians were no match for the French marines in the field and so relied on their superior knowledge of the island's mountainous interior to wage guerrilla warfare.
 The last native stronghold was captured in late 1846.
 On the second front, the French attempted to assert control over the three neighboring island kingdoms in the Leeward Islands.
 However, their efforts were thwarted by the defeat of the French against the forces of Queen Teriitaria II of Huahine in 1846.
 The British never intervened directly in the conflict but there was significant diplomatic pressure and tension between the two European powers.
 The war ended when Queen Pōmare agreed to return and rule under the French protectorate.
 France and Great Britain, signed the Jarnac Convention or the Anglo-French Convention of 1847, in which the two powers agreed to respect the independence of Queen Pōmare's allies in the Leeward Islands.
 These actions ultimately forestalled the end of Tahitian independence until the 1880s.